 And, actually, KOHO has a card that fits the bill, plus another option that launches soon.
 The KOHO Extra card eliminates foreign transaction fees and includes one free international ATM withdrawal per month, which can help save another fee when you’re traveling.
 It’s worth considering.

 KOHO cards are not technically credit cards.
 KOHO cards are prepaid Mastercards.
 You can think of them as credit card alternatives, with similar convenience and accessibility but with fewer fees, lower risk, and no accrued interest to repay.
-Because they’re prepaid, you only spend what you put on your account, which ensures you don’t overspend.
+Because they’re prepaid, you only spend what you put on your account, which ensures you don’t overspend and don't have to pay a lot in foreign currency exchange or in foreign exchange fee charges.
 In addition to the lack of foreign transaction fees and one free monthly international ATM withdrawal, the KOHO Extra card gives you up to 2 percent cash back on purchases, earns you 2 percent interest on cash in your account, and for $7 a month it also helps you build your credit score with KOHO Credit Building.

 Sam Boyer spends, invests, budgets, and writes.
 He enjoys writing about things he wishes he’d learned earlier — like spending, investing, and budgeting.
 A journalist originally from New Zealand, Sam has written extensively about consumer affairs, insurance, travel, health, and crime.